RediSearch/RediSearch/docs/Commands.md

 If a field fails to be indexed (for example, if a numeric fields gets a string value) the whole document is not indexed. `FT.INFO` provides the number of document-indexing-failures under `hash_indexing_failures`.

-RediSearch will reindex a hash whenever any of the fields was modified.
-If module flag `PARTIAL_INDEXED_DOCS` (???should we change the name to `ENABLE_FILTER`??) is set to `1`, only a change to fields in the index schema will trigger reindexing.
 Beware - enabling this feature will slow the whole server by a few points.
 Only use if hashes are updated often in fields that are not in schema.

 If a value in a hash does not match the schema type for that field, indexing of the hash will fail.
 The number of 'failed' document is under `hash_indexing_failures` at `FT.INFO`.